Youth in Development Program Coordinator

 • 5 years' professional work experience

-• Developing, designing and/or delivering life skills workshops in the areas of health and education, teaching, guidance counseling, mentoring, recreation and sports management, fine arts, or community organizing.
+• Developing, designing and/or delivering life skills workshops through areas such as but not limited to health, education, formal / informal teaching, guidance counseling, mentoring, recreation and sports, fine arts, or community organized events.

-• Transferring knowledge and skills to youth in multiple settings such as schools, community centers, youth groups and non-profit organizations
+• Transferring knowledge and skills to youth in one or multiple settings such as but not limited to schools, community centers, youth groups and non-profit organizations.

 • Emotional maturity and professionalism necessary to serve as a positive role model for youth.